quii/learn-go-with-tests/generics.md

 - Make function implementation simpler.
 By describing to the compiler what types you work with, you **constrain the number of possible valid implementations**.
 You can't "add" a `Person` and a `BankAccount`.
 You can't capitalise an `integer`.
 In software, constraints are often extremely helpful.
 - Are prevented from accidentally passing data to a function you didn't mean to.

-Go currently offers you a way to be more abstract with your types with interfaces, so that you can design functions that do not take concrete types but instead, types that offer the behaviour you need.
+Go offers you a way to be more abstract with your types with [interfaces](./structs-methods-and-interfaces.md), so that you can design functions that do not take concrete types but instead, types that offer the behaviour you need.
 This gives you some flexibility whilst maintaining type-safety.

 ### A function that takes a string or an integer? (or indeed, other things)

-An option Go has is declaring the type of your argument as `interface{}` which means "anything".
+Another option Go has to make your functions more flexible is by declaring the type of your argument as `interface{}` which means "anything".

 Try changing the signatures to use this type instead.